ibm-cloud-docs/AnalyticsEngine/faq.md

 What if I want to run a cluster that has a lot of data to be processed at one time?

 The clusters in IBM Analytics Engine are intended to be used as a compute clusters and not as persistent storage for data.
-Data should be persisted in [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage).
+Data should be persisted in [{{site.data.keyword.Bluemix_notm}} Object Storage](https://www.ibm.com/cloud/object-storage).
 This provides a more flexible, reliable, and cost effective way to build analytics applications.
 See this [whitepaper](https://www-01.ibm.com/common/ssi/cgi-bin/ssialias?htmlfid=ASW12451USEN&) to learn more about this topic.
 The Hadoop Distributed File System (HDFS) should be used at most only for intermediate storage during processing.
 All final data (or even intermediate data) should be written to Cloud Object Storage before the cluster is deleted.
 If your intermediate storage requirements exceed the HDFS space  available on a node, you can add more nodes to the cluster.

 ### How many IBM Analytics Engine clusters can I spin up?